Versality of Brill-Noether flags and degeneracy loci of twice-marked curves: Versality of a pair of flags

-\begin{lemma} There is a a linear map $\delta_x: T_x S \to M_x$, such that the following diagram commutes.
+\begin{lemma} There is a a linear map $\delta_x: T_x S \to M_x$, independent of the choice of $y$, such that the following diagram commutes.
 In this diagram, the rows are exact, $\GL_n(k)$ is identified with the fiber $f^{-1} (x)$ and the map to $T_y \Fr(\cH)$ is the differential of the inclusion.